strimzi/proposals/087-adopt-connect-health-endpoint.md

 Strimzi currently supports both Kafka 3.8 and 3.9 releases.

 As the `/health` endpoint was introduced in Kafka 3.9, we will wait for Kafka 3.8 to go out of support in Strimzi before doing the switch.
+This will happen in Strimzi 0.46 release where we will also have ZooKeeper removal and Kafka 4.0 support.
 A notable change will be added to the changelog to inform the users.

 The configuration options for liveness and readiness probes won't change.